chenqianben/Automatic-MRI-Degeneration-Detection/README.md

   - Tool: Spatial Tranformation Networks

 # Notes
-The train process and the pipilines are in Juppyter Notebook for educative demonstration.
+- The train process and the pipilines are in Juppyter Notebook for educative demonstration.
+- The PIPILINE.ipynb collects all the parts.